This article contains affiliate links, which means we earn a small commission from qualifying purchases and registrations made through our site.

 The faster turn meter regeneration results in more moves per battle, increasing both the utility and damage output of any champion.

-The following stats should be prioritized after accuracy and speed:
+The following stats should be prioritized after accuracy and speed, depending on the champion:

 - Critical Damage